Soldiers with 3-238th GSAB Prepares for KFOR Deployment at Fort Cavazos

 |0

-This work, Soldiers with 3-238th GSAB Prepares for KFOR Deployment at Fort Cavazos [Image 6 of 6], by SSG Alyssa Lisenbe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers with 3-238th GSAB Prepares for KFOR Deployment at Fort Cavazos, by SSG Alyssa Lisenbe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.